iamBohdanDuda/iamBohdanDuda/README.md

 - 👋 Hi, I’m @iamBohdanDuda
-- 👀 I’m interested in programming and AI
+- 👀 I’m interested in programming, web development and AI
-- 🌱 I’m currently learning C/C++
+- 🌱 I’m currently learning Node.js
 -
 <!---
 iamBohdanDuda/iamBohdanDuda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.